Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x1000
      - Data in directory entry (INCOMPAT_DIRDATA).
 (Not implemented?)
    * - 0x2000
-     - Metadata checksum seed is stored in the superblock.
-This feature enables the administrator to change the UUID of a metadata_csum filesystem while the filesystem is mounted; without it, the checksum definition requires all metadata blocks to be rewritten (INCOMPAT_CSUM_SEED).
+     - Metadata checksum seed is stored in the woke superblock.
+This feature enables the woke administrator to change the woke UUID of a metadata_csum filesystem while the woke filesystem is mounted; without it, the woke checksum definition requires all metadata blocks to be rewritten (INCOMPAT_CSUM_SEED).
    * - 0x4000
      - Large directory >2GB or 3-level htree (INCOMPAT_LARGEDIR).
 Prior to